rodrigoSantamaria/twid/README.md

 ### BUNDLE RW
 The contents are:
-* _board.svg_: a file edited with Inkscape but allegedly editable with any Photosop-like program.
+* _board.svg_: a file edited with Inkscape but allegedly editable with any Photoshop-like program.
 There's a boardExtra.svg with tokens for card texts that remain in play, UE expansions, veto/ahead tokens and the like.
 * _cards.ods_: a spreadsheet with the card texts and some other sheets with statistics on the cards.
 I use the first sheet, exported as csv, with [Hccd card designer](https://github.com/vaemendis/hccd), to generate the pdf with the cards.
 * _rules.docx_:, a text document with the rules.
 ### REST API